huggingface/blog/bloom-inference-optimization.md

 working on running this.

 Bloom is a 320Go(176B parameters in bf16) model, we need at least that much GPU RAM to make it fit.
-We explored briefly offloading to CPU on smaller machines but the inference speed was orders of magnitude slower so we discarded it.
+We briefly explored offloading to CPU on smaller machines but the inference speed was orders of magnitude slower so we discarded it.

-Then we wanted to basically the [pipeline](https://huggingface.co/docs/transformers/v4.22.2/en/pipeline_tutorial#pipeline-usage).
+Then we wanted to basically use the [pipeline](https://huggingface.co/docs/transformers/v4.22.2/en/pipeline_tutorial#pipeline-usage).
 So it's dogfooding and this is what the API uses under the hood all the time.

 However `pipelines` are not distributed aware (it's not their goal).
 After briefly discussing options, we ended up using [accelerate](https://github.com/huggingface/accelerate/) newly created `device_map="auto"` to manage the sharding of the model.
-We had to iron a few bugs, fix a little the `transformers` code to help `accelerate` do the right job.
+We had to iron a few bugs, fix the `transformers` code a bit to help `accelerate` do the right job.

 It works by splitting the various layers of the transformers and giving part of the model to each GPU.
-So GPU0 gets to work, then hands it out to GPU1 so on and so forth.
+So GPU0 gets to work, then hands it over to GPU1 so on and so forth.

 In the end, with a small HTTP server on top we could start serving bloom (the big model) !!